biomicroscopy/DPR-Resolution_enhancement_with_deblurring_by_pixel_reassignment/dpr_python/README.md

 1. Check the Image process result
     -   The processed images will be saved in a directory named `DPR_results` inside the `test_images`.
     -   The saved image files will have `_result` appended to their original names.
     -   Open jpg/png files using any standard image viewer to inspect the enhanced images.
-For TIFF files, using FIJI for best compatibility and analysis.
+For TIFF files, use FIJI for best compatibility and analysis.
 For more information on how to download and use FIJI, please check the FIJI section in the [Setup](#setup).

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](https://github.com/biomicroscopy/Resolution_Enhancement_With_Deblurring/blob/main/LICENSE) file for details.